Azure/autorest/docs/user/cli.md

 |`--model-validator`|If set, validates the provided OpenAPI definition(s) against provided `examples`.|
 |`--semantic-validator`|If set, semantically verifies the provided OpenAPI definition(s), e.g. checks that a parameter's specified `default` value matches the parameter's declared type.|

+Also, see [Samples/2a-validation](../../Samples/2a-validation) for an example of validation using a configuration file.

 #### Selecting the Language with which to generate code

 |Option                              &nbsp;| Description |